Updated May 3, 2023

-- Support: You can also be among those organizations that are looking to extend support to all the professionals globally who are currently working on Linux.
-With the extensive growth of Linux in enterprise and corporate areas, firms choose Linux over licensed windows.
+- Support: You can also be among those organizations looking to extend support to all the professionals globally working on Linux.
+With the extensive growth of Linux in enterprise and corporate areas, firms choose Linux over licensed Windows.

-- Teaching and Writing: This is one other domain where you can see yourself employed.
-The above-mentioned aspirants need tutors to learn this course and you can be one of them.
-You can choose to do this privately or in any school, college, or any other institution.
-Writing can be related to providing documentation for large companies and the ones related to technical papers.
+- Teaching and Writing: This is another domain where you can be employed.
+The aspirants mentioned above need tutors to learn this course, and you can be one of them.
+You can do this privately or in any school, college, or other institution.
+Writing can be related to providing documentation for large companies and ones about technical papers.
 You can also choose to work as a freelancer in teaching or writing.

-We have listed down the top 15 jobs for you which you can expect after you come out with Linux expertise.
+We have listed the top 15 jobs you can expect after you come out with Linux expertise.

 - DevOps Engineer